Our national Zero Suicide Faculty have expertise in Zero Suicide implementation, health care management, suicide prevention, and lived experience.

 Institute for Family Health

-Laura Leone oversees the provision of behavioral health services in 9 centers with an FQHC.
+Laura Leone works nationally consulting and advising Federally Qualified Health Centers (FQHC), behavioral health, and primary care organizations in their integrated healthcare efforts.
+Prior to that, she oversaw the provision of behavioral health services in 6 centers with an FQHC.
 She has been working in the behavioral health field for almost twenty years, with ten years of leadership and management experience.
 She enjoys providing training, presentations, technical assistance and teaching in a variety of topic areas, but especially on suicide prevention.
 Ms. Leone has served on the Zero Suicide Institute Faculty since September of 2017.

 "With some small yet targeted changes, organizations can really take a big step forward with suicide prevention.
 My involvement with Zero Suicide allows me to fulfill my passion for suicide prevention by helping and guiding those organizations in a wonderful change for the better."

-Dr. Virna Little is a nationally known speaker around integrating primary care and behavioral health services, collaborative care and the development of viable behavioral health services in community health settings.
+Virna Little is a nationally and internationally-known speaker around integrating primary care and behavioral health services, collaborative care and the development of viable behavioral health services in community health settings.
 Dr. Little is an advocate for integrated delivery systems and behavioral health workforce and development.
-Before joining the Institute for Family Health, Dr. Little provided social services at the Department of Corrections and was a domestic violence coordinator chosen by the Mayor’s office in New York City to promote family violence identification and prevention.
+She worked as a senior leader for a community health center network overseeing a department of over 300 staff consisting of specialized mental health, care management, community-based programs, and social services for over twenty years.
+Currently, she works with the Center for Innovation in Mental Health and the New York City Department of Health providing support to several of the New York City Mental Health Roadmap THRIVE initiatives, such as the maternal depression collaborative.
+Before joining the city, Dr. Little provided social services at the Department of Corrections and was a domestic violence coordinator chosen by the Mayor’s office in New York City to promote family violence identification and prevention.
 She is a federally-certified Department of Transportation substance abuse professional and a certified New York State Mandated Reporter child abuse trainer.
-Little has served on the Zero Suicide Institute Faculty since 2015.
+Dr. Little has served on the Zero Suicide Institute Faculty since 2015.

 “What drew me to Zero Suicide was the ability to engage primary care."